Jemaine: Why not?

 - When auditioning for the Tough Brets, Dave claims that he was in the Navy SEALS for 15 years.
 To make things doubly obvious, his pawned camouflage jacket has "U.S. Army" written on it.

-- British Brevity: The TV series lasted all of two seasons, a total 22 episodes, and was ended by the actors.
+- British Brevity: The TV series lasted two seasons, a total of 22 episodes.
+The actors had too much difficulty writing songs to keep up with the pace of the series and ended it voluntarily.

 - Bret and Jemaine themselves tend to be screwed over in every episode.